Strategic Plan

 With nearly 60 years of growth in the higher education space, PTC has remained steadfastly committed to offering a wide variety of career studies programs that will prepare students directly for today’s workforce.
 The college also assists in the career goals of those seeking a bachelor’s degree or higher through general education courses that transfer easily to four-year colleges or universities across the state and beyond.

-• Providing college classes to over 1000 high school students in collaboration with more than 35 schools and career centers in the region.
+• Offering college classes to over 1,300 high school students in collaboration with more than 40 schools and career centers in the region.

-• Served current employees at over 70 companies.
+• Upskilling current employees at over 70 companies

-• Over 1,400 students completed thousands of transferable credits—collectively saving millions on tuition in the process.
+• Helping hundreds of students transfer thousands of credits to four-year colleges and universities—collectively saving families millions of dollars on tuition in the process.

 At PTC, we are just getting started.
 We will continue to develop and grow partnerships as the college looks to the future.

 Each seemingly routine steppingstone leads us to a milestone.
 For PTC, each milestone has furthered our commitment to continuous improvement.
-All of our partnerships have and will continue to make us better than ever because we are stronger together.
+Our partnerships have and will continue to make us better than ever because we are stronger together.

 About the Strategic Plan